I hate to minimize the column to three excerpts, but I think these are well worth focusing on:

 Jack Kemp is the reason I became interested in Empower America, and the reason I brought my roommates and the MTV cameras with me on that beautiful afternoon.
 Later, I received a handwritten note from “Old #15” that I still have framed in my home office.
 It reads: “Rachel—I’m sure glad you made it to M.T.V.
 They need a young (beautiful), sharp, conservative ‘bleeding heart’ Hispanic woman from Arizona.”

-What Jack didn’t say in that note, but knew to be true, was that the GOP needed me too.
+What Jack didn’t say in that note, but knew to be true, was that the GOP needed me too.- - -

 Which brings us to another problem: The Republican Party has a shockingly shallow pool of Hispanic surrogates.
 The left successfully grooms Hispanic talent at the local level, with the understanding that the fruits of the effort may not be visible in the next election.
 Julian Castro, the young mayor of San Antonio who gave the keynote speech at the Democratic National Convention, is an example of this.